본문 바로가기

 In the United Kingdom, an artificial intelligence (AI) grandmother who confronts scammers has attracted attention as a new measure to reduce losses from voice phishing (telephone financial fraud).

-Daisy was created by applying state-of-the-art large language model (LLM) technology combined with voice synthesis.
-She can listen to the other party in real time and converse as naturally as a human.
-Since her release in November 2024, Daisy has been engaging scammers in lengthy phone calls, wasting as much of their time as possible.
+Daisy was created by applying the latest large language model (LLM) technology with voice synthesis.
+She has the ability to listen to the other party in real time and converse naturally, just like a human.
+Since her release in November 2024, Daisy has been fulfilling the role of keeping scammers on the phone for as long as possible, causing them to waste their time.

-O2 secretly included Daisy’s phone number in the lists of potential scam victims that are illegally traded among voice phishing organizations.
-Unaware of this, criminals call her, mistaking Daisy for an easy target-an elderly person living alone.
-Whenever they ask for account numbers or personal information, Daisy deliberately tells unrelated stories or pretends not to understand, intentionally delaying the conversation.
+O2 secretly included Daisy's phone number in the lists of potential scam victims that are illegally traded among voice phishing organizations.
+Unaware of this, criminals call Daisy, mistakenly believing she is an easily deceived elderly person living alone.
+Whenever asked for bank account numbers or personal information, Daisy deliberately tells irrelevant stories or pretends not to understand, effectively delaying the conversation.

-Asahi Shimbun also introduced real examples of Daisy’s conversations.
-When a scammer tried to persuade her to install an app, Daisy suddenly shifted the topic to bread or knitting.
-If the increasingly frustrated scammer became annoyed, Daisy calmly responded, “You know, people talk more as they get older.”
+The Asahi Shimbun also introduced examples of Daisy's actual phone calls.
+When a scammer tried to persuade her to install an app, Daisy suddenly shifted the topic to bread or knitting, and when the increasingly frustrated criminal became irritated, she calmly responded, "You know, people get more talkative as they get older."

-According to O2, over the past year, more than 1,000 scammers have spoken with Daisy, and some wasted over 50 minutes on the call.
-This approach is known as 'scambaiting.'
-While scammers are occupied talking to the AI, there is less time for them to contact real victims.
+According to O2, over the past year, more than 1,000 scammers have spoken with Daisy, and some have wasted over 50 minutes on the call.
+This approach is known as 'scambaiting,' and it reduces the time scammers have to target real victims while they are occupied speaking with the AI.

-However, O2 emphasized that while AI can waste scammers’ time, personal vigilance remains the most important factor in preventing voice phishing.
-“If you receive a suspicious call, the best thing to do is to hang up immediately and report it,” the company stressed.
+However, O2 emphasized that while AI can waste scammers' time, individual vigilance remains the most important factor in preventing voice phishing.
+"The best response is to immediately hang up and report any suspicious calls," the company stressed.

-Meanwhile, O2 was recognized for this achievement and received the 'Best Use of AI' award at the UK Marketing Awards last year.
+Meanwhile, in recognition of these efforts, O2 received the 'Best Use of AI' award at the UK Marketing Awards last year.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.